-The water of the Tennessee River basin is the most heavily used in the nation; it’s also the most recycled.
+The water of the Tennessee River basin is one of the most heavily used in the nation; it’s also the most recycled.
 Here’s how TVA Water Supply manages the river to keep it optimally balanced.

 That is not to say water use and reuse doesn’t come with some rules.
 Water users within the Tennessee Valley must comply with federal and state permitting, licensing and discharge requirements.
 Most water withdrawals and wastewater discharges in the Valley must be also be permitted through TVA’s Section 26a process.
 Likewise, the individual Valley states have permitting and discharge requirements that must be adhered to by the water users.